 - 2 cups sliced onions

-- 1 can (16 ounces) whole tomatoes, drained
+- 1 (16-ounce) can whole tomatoes, drained

-- 1 1/2 cups dark beer, such asstout
+- 1 1/2 cups dark beer (such as stout)

-- 8 medium garlic cloves, peeled and halved
+- 8 medium garlic cloves (peeled and halved)

 - 1 tablespoon chopped fresh thyme leaves, or 1 teaspoon dried

-- 1 tablespoons caraway seeds (optional)
+- Optional: 1 tablespoon caraway seeds

-- 4 medium carrots, peeled, halved and cut into 2-inch pieces
+- 4 medium carrots (peeled, halved, and cut into 2-inch pieces)

-- 4 medium parsnips, peeled, halved and cut into 2-inch pieces
+- 4 medium parsnips (peeled, halved, and cut into 2-inch pieces)

-- Sprigs of fresh thyme for garnish
+- Garnish: sprigs of fresh thyme

 In a Dutch oven, heat the oil over medium heat.
 Working in batches, and adding more oil to the pot between batches if necessary, brown the lamb on all sides, about 5 minutes per batch.
 Using a slotted spoon, transfer the lamb to a bowl.

-- Add 1/4 cup of water to the pot and cook, stirring to scrape up any browned bits from the bottom with a wooden spoon.
+Add 1/4 cup of the water to the pot and cook, stirring to scrape up any browned bits from the bottom with a wooden spoon.
 Add the onions to the pot and cook for 5 minutes, stirring occasionally, or until softened.
 Return the lamb to the pot.

-- Stir in the carrots and parsnips.
-Cover and simmer for 30 to 40 minutes more, or until the meat, potatoes and vegetables are tender.
-Serve the stew garnished with thyme sprigs, if desired.
+Stir in the potatoes, carrots, and parsnips.
+Cover and simmer for 30 to 40 minutes more, or until everything is tender.